slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"First we make our habits, then our habits make us."
 -- Charles C. Nobel*

-> *"Habit is the intersection of knowledge (what to do), skill (how to do), and desire (want to do)."
--- Stephen Covey*

-> *"Hard choices, easy life.
-Easy choices, hard life."
--- Jerzy Gregorek*

 ### How to change habits?

 > *"Willpower isn’t just a skill.
 It’s a muscle, like the muscles in your arms or legs, and it gets tired as it works harder, so there’s less power left over for other things."
 -- Charles Duhigg*

 We tend to abandon the good system we’ll follow in search of the perfect system that we will quit.

-Pay attention, correct and don’t judge.
-Two vices is too much, none makes you boring.

 Hints: